 Practical relaxation to calm and soothe myself: for instance, focus on my breathing and slow it Just noticing the experience and naming it.
 Here, do something else a little bit different may offer some relief.

 If you’ve got through this before, remind yourself what you did and be aware that “I can get through it now”.
 “This will pass”.
-[Please keep in mind that our neuro-chemistry means that nothing stays the same, for always.]
+[Please keep in mind that our neuro-chemistry means that nothing stays the same, for always, even when we die]

 How about: “I will feel better tomorrow and be grateful that I did not die”.